 - 1/8 teaspoon cardamom

-- 1/8 teaspoon nutmeg ( I buy it in a grinder, because nutmeg, once ground, loses its flavor rather quickly.)
+- a couple shakes of nutmeg ( I buy it in a grinder, because nutmeg, once ground, loses its flavor rather quickly.)

 - couple drops of liquid Stevia (I prefer Trader Joe’s brand)